 These are not the only indicators of a stimulant addiction (technically called a stimulant use disorder).
 If you believe you or someone you love may have a problem, you have options for getting help.
 It’s never too late to make the first step toward recovery.

 Stimulant Withdrawal Treatment

 Withdrawal from stimulant abuse is not a life-threatening process, but it can be uncomfortable.
-There are physical and psychological aspects of stimulant withdrawal that can be difficult to cope with alone, and professional treatment can help to manage these symptoms.
-Withdrawal may begin immediately following the cessation of use and some symptoms can last up to 4 months, so it is important to know what to expect 2.
+There are physical and psychological aspects of stimulant withdrawal that can be difficult to cope with alone, and professional addiction treatment can help to manage these symptoms.
+Withdrawal may begin immediately following cessation of use and some symptoms can last for up to 4 months, so it is important to know what to expect.2

 - Mental and physical exhaustion.

 - Anhedonia (inability to feel pleasure).

 One of the biggest risks with stimulant withdrawal is depression with suicidal thoughts, the severity of which can vary by substance.
 For example, users of drugs like cocaine, which is metabolized by the body relatively quickly, may find their depression improving within a couple hours, whereas methamphetamine users may experience depression lasting much longer.2

 Sometimes, this depression can last beyond the acute withdrawal phase, in which case a doctor may prescribe antidepressants to help the recovering user cope.9 Anti-anxiety medications and antipsychotics are other prescription options to help with any anxiety or delusions experienced during withdrawal, should the symptoms be severe enough to warrant medical management.9

 While stimulant withdrawal may not be deadly, the accompanying psychological symptoms can be very dangerous in some cases.
 Professional treatment is the preferred option by many people recovering from stimulant abuse, as the treatment team will know what to expect and how to help the recovering user cope.